We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 • Third Party Vendor agrees to provide reasonable access to Merchant Systems, if applicable, facilities and records during normal business hours for examination purposes to any state or federal agencies with jurisdiction over Merchant Processor or any card organization.

-• In addition, upon reasonable prior written notice and as directed by any card organization, Third Party Vendor agrees to permit any person acceptable to that card organization to examine and audit the records, operations and Merchant Systems, if applicable, relevant to such card organization.
+• CUSTOMER will, upon reasonable prior written notice from SERVICERS and as directed by any Card Organization, permit any Person acceptable to that Card Organization to examine and audit the records, operations and Merchant Systems relevant to such Card Organization.

 More Definitions of Merchant Systems